woguta/Bacterial-WGS/ONT.md

 done
 ```

-If the script exits with error 1, make a new directory in which samples not meeting the threshold/giving errors are remove.
+If the script exits with error 1, make a new directory in which samples not meeting the threshold/giving errors are removed.
 Then run this script
 ```
 #!/usr/bin/bash -l
 #SBATCH -p batch